suryaa6666/fundamental-reactnative-021122/Readme.md

-# Props
+# State

-Props is such as parameter that can be passed from a Component (Parent) to other Component (Child)
+State are used for data that is going to change dynamically.